-MOAS supports search-and-rescue efforts by locating vessels in distress.
+MOAS supports search and rescue efforts at sea by locating vessels in distress.
 When such a vessel is sighted, MOAS informs the appropriate official maritime rescue coordination centre and helps to determine the vessel’s condition and the needs of those on board.
 The crew then assists as directed; by providing water, food, lifejackets, blankets, medical evaluations and emergency treatment.

 Whenever MOAS is at sea and deems there is imminent danger of loss of life, the organisation assumes its moral and legal obligation and acts to save lives.

 In 2014 MOAS launched the first private search and rescue initiative in the Mediterranean.
 In two ‘sailing season’, the organisation rescued and assisted more than 11,600 men women and children.

 On 23 December 2015, MOAS launched its Aegean mission in response to the crisis on the Turkey – Greece border, where countless Syrians where attempting the crossing to reach Europe and seek asylum from the ongoing civil war back home.
 In just three months, MOAS rescued and assisted 1,869 people.